-The CFD experienced a significant flood specifically in January 1997.
-During this time period major transportation corridors, Interstate 5 and Highway 99 were shut down due to rising water levels.
+The areas serviced by the Cosumnes CSD experienced a significant flood in January 1997.
+During this time, major transportation corridors, Interstate 5 and Highway 99 were shut down due to rising water levels.
 The loss of transportation corridors had a major impact on emergency services delivery to quickly respond to routine and flood related emergencies.
 The rising waters from the Cosumnes River essentially divided the district into two separate areas